-Dogs also need their owners to establish clear rules of communication and then to be consistent in rewarding desirable behaviors: a specific behavior displayed by the dog in one context should always be either rewarded, or conversely ignored and be consistent from time to time, and place to place.
-Otherwise, such ambiguity creates confusion and can lead to unwanted behaviors in dogs.
+Dogs also need their owners to establish clear rules of communication and then to be consistent in rewarding desirable behaviours: a specific behaviour displayed by the dog in one context should always be either rewarded, or conversely ignored and be consistent from time to time, and place to place.
+Otherwise, such ambiguity creates confusion and can lead to unwanted behaviours in dogs.

 Dogs use sophisticated ways of communication with other dogs, using:

-Social communication is a two-way street.
+Social communication is a two way street.
 Dogs need to be able to understand the signals from humans and be able to predict them, and in return expect their social signals to be understood as well.
-But without words, some canine social signals are very subtle.
+Without words however, some canine social signals are very subtle.

 Are all signs that the dog is uncomfortable with what is happening.
 Rather than going forward and trying to make the dog comply, it is usually better to take a step or two away and give the dog time to relax and then ask again or change the way you ask so that it is clearer and non-threatening to the dog.

 Another common canine body posture is one that is often called the “guilty” look.
-In this instance the dog may take the avoidance to the extreme and show behaviours such as, averting their eyes, lowering their body and licking their lips.
-The dog is actually not guilty, but in dog language, it says “I see you are angry-please don’t hurt me”.
+In this instance the dog may take the avoidance to the extreme-really averting their eyes, lowering their body and licking their lips.
+The dog is actually not guilty, but in dog language it says “I see you are angry-please don’t hurt me”.
 Our mistake is assuming they know WHY we are angry because we have told them so with our words, but since they don’t usually understand those, all they hear is our angry tone and all they see is our tense and angry body.

 When your dog does not react as expected to your verbal cues, remember that instead of being disobedient they may not understand what you want them to do, or they are anxious and frightened so cannot concentrate or are distracted by something they deem more important.
 Additionally, some things that are very important to people, are unimportant to dogs and they need to be taught how they should respond.

-Just like people, if a dog is misunderstood, or frustrated that their needs are not met, as confused or anxious because of unclear human-dog communication they, can become stressed.
+Just like people, if a dog is misunderstood, frustrated that their needs are not met, confused or anxious because of unclear human-dog communication, they can become stressed.